 You Can’t Change Anyone — You Can Only Make Them Think

 When I got sober in 1989, I often heard a woman named Claire share, “I didn’t see the light.
 My ass was dragging, and I felt the heat”!
 This was me.
 The walls were closing in, and I felt like I had no options.
 I know that I am not alone in this experience of people wanting or needing someone to change, but they weren’t ready or willing.

-More than twenty-five years of being a social worker, counselor, and coach have demonstrated how we can’t change anyone who isn’t invested in change.
-But… we can inspire them.
-We can offer them a new perspective.
-We can provide safety, support, and love.
+My more than twenty-five years as a social worker, counselor, and coach have demonstrated that we can’t change anyone who isn’t invested in change.
+But we can inspire them, offer them a new perspective, and provide safety, support, and love.

+You Can’t Change Anyone — You Can Only Make Them Think